1dv023/exercise-pure-approval/README.md

 ## Create

-When clicking on the create-link, the user should see a form for entering a number.
+When clicking on the link New to create a new pure number, the user should see a form for entering a number.

 ![create](./.readme/create.png)

 ### Success

 If the number is between 1 and 42, save the number in the database (with a timestamp of the creation).
 If saving the number was successful, the server redirects the client to the page listing all the numbers.
 After the redirect, inform the user saving the number was successful.

 ![success](./.readme/success.png)